AlexShRz/alette-os/apps/marketing/docs/getting-started/api-context.md

 )
 ```

-To avoid this, _always_ pass values your api depends on
+To avoid this, _always_ pass values the api depends on
 through the api context:
 ```ts
 // ./src/context/index.ts